wkumari/draft-vandergaast-edns-client-subnet/README.md

    answer based on the address of the Recursive Resolver.
 In the response it SHOULD set SCOPE PREFIX-LENGTH to cover all of the relevant private space.
-For example, a query for ADDRESS 10.1.2.0 with a SOURCE PREFIX-LENGTH of 24 would get a returned SCOPE PREFIX- LENGTH of 8.
-The Intermediate Nameserver MAY elect to cache the answer under one entry for special-purpose addresses [RFC6890]; see Section 11.3.
+For example, a query for ADDRESS 10.1.2.0